Unlock Your Potential

-Eat more unrefined carbohydrates, e.g. wholewheat pasta, brown rice, sweet potatoes, lentils, wholewheat bread, wholegrain cereal, oats, fruit and vegetables.
+Eat more unrefined carbohydrates, like wholewheat pasta, brown rice, sweet potatoes, lentils, wholewheat bread, wholegrain cereal, oats, fruit and vegetables.

-Complex carbohydrates contain more fibre which improves digestive health and is an integral part of a healthy diet.
-Choose moderate to low glycaemic index carbohydrate foods which are more slowly digested by the body two to three hours before exercise.
-Sticking to foods you’re used to and enjoy eating will help you achieve your best in training and on Race Day.
+Complex carbohydrates contain more fibre, which improves digestive health and is an integral part of a healthy diet.
+Choose moderate to low glycaemic index carbohydrate foods, which are more slowly digested by the body, two to three hours before exercise.
+Sticking to foods you’re used to and enjoy eating will help you achieve your best in training and on Marathon Day.
 Porridge, brown toast, pasta or rice-based meals are all excellent choices.

-Do not get confused – carbohydrate is the energy source for all of your training and Race Day.
-Protein is required for the development of your structure, i.e. it is the building block for muscle maintenance, muscle growth and normal bones.
+Carbohydrate is the energy source for all of your running, but you need protein for the development of your structure; it is the building block for muscle maintenance, muscle growth and normal bones.

-For an average female this is equal to 72 to 120g of protein per day which can be easily achieved through eating protein-rich foods, such as lean meats, dairy products, pulses and lentils.
+For an average female this is equal to 72 to 120g of protein per day, which can be easily achieved through eating protein-rich foods, such as lean meats, dairy products and pulses.
 For example, a small chicken breast provides 30g of protein, a small sirloin steak 20g and a small pot of Greek yoghurt provides 10g.

 Add extra protein to your running recovery strategy.
-Take on 15 to 25g of high quality protein during the first two hours after exercise which can help to achieve optimal muscle maintenance and growth.
+Take on 15 to 25g of high-quality protein during the first two hours after exercise to help muscle maintenance and growth.
 This is equivalent to a palm size of protein on a plate of food.

 Top tips for fats

-Limit the amount of saturated and trans (fried) fats whenever possible – fried foods, burgers, sausages, pies, butter, cream, cakes etc.
+Limit your intake of saturated and trans (fried) fats whenever possible – fried foods, burgers, sausages, pies, butter, cream, cakes etc.

 Instead choose foods that contain unsaturated fats, such as vegetable oils, oily fish, nuts, seeds and avocados.
 Aim to eat at least two portions of fish a week, including at least one portion of oily fish, such as salmon, mackerel, fresh tuna, sardines and pilchards.

-In healthy individuals water makes up to approximately 50 to 60 per cent of total body mass and plays a critical role in almost all physiological functions, from ensuring normal cognitive function to helping cool you down during exercise.
+In healthy individuals, water makes up approximately 50 to 60 per cent of total body mass and plays a critical role in almost all physiological functions, from ensuring normal cognitive function to helping cool you down during exercise.

-To get the best out of ourselves we should aim to consume two litres of water daily, however there is an increased importance whilst undertaking regular training and extra fluids may be required.
+To get the best out of ourselves we should aim to consume two litres of water daily, however there is an increased importance while undertaking regular training and extra fluids may be required.